ConorSM/bootcamp_intro_env/README.md

 - Cost

 ##### Monolith Architecture
-- Presentation, presentation, and data composed all in one piece
+- Presentation, application, and data composed all in one piece
 - If there is a problem it all goes down
 - Can be useful for small applications
 - Not good for Large Applications